The Causes Of Protruding Teeth And How To Fix It

 Another cause of protruding teeth is genetics.
 Sometimes the upper jaw can be enlarged and out of proportion to the rest of the facial structure.
 Also, the lower jaw may be too small in comparison to the upper jaw.

 Tooth size discrepancy can also play a part with protruding teeth.
-Your child may have teeth that are too large for his/her mouth.
-Braces and filing of the teeth can alleviate this problem.
+Your child may have teeth that are too large for her/her mouth.
+Braces and filing of the teeth can alleviate ther problem.

 Finally, crowding can be an issue with protruding teeth.
 When the teeth don’t have the proper space to erupt into, they could begin jetting out.
 Early intervention can ensure that your child won’t have a difficult treatment later because space can be created for patients still growing.